 However, consider what would be the case if our assumption were false.
 If there is no intersubjectively agreed unidimensional notion of quality, then it is unclear what peer review is doing.
-Why should the fact that reviewers like a paper give me any reason to think it worth my time?
-The fact that we assume that peer reviewers can assess quality belies a presupposition that relevant experts know what it would take to be a more or less worthy version of a given paper, and that we can reasonably expect some agreement on this point.
+Why should the fact that reviewers like an article give me any reason to think it worth my time?
+The fact that we assume that peer reviewers can assess quality belies a presupposition that relevant experts know what it would take to be a more or less worthy version of a given article, and that we can reasonably expect some agreement on this point.
 We allow, and in fact it will be essential to our argument, that this agreement may be partial and accompanied by substantive and persistent disagreement on particular points.

 Moreover, academic practices including hiring, tenure, and promotion decisions are at least partially based on the journals researchers have published in.
-This assumes that better journals are more likely to publish better papers, which in turn assumes that something worth caring about can be learned from peer reviewers' assessment.
+This assumes that better journals are more likely to publish better articles, which in turn assumes that something worth caring about can be learned from peer reviewers' assessment.
 Thus, anyone whose opinion on anything has been influenced by where something was published is implicitly committed to intersubjectivity and competence.
-Hence, if peer review is to make sense as a system of quality control, then the following must hold: Paper quality is such that for any given paper there are better and worse ways it could fulfil its own potential, and the research community contains people who are competent to assess this.
+Hence, if peer review is to make sense as a system of quality control, then the following must hold: article quality is such that for any given article there are better and worse ways it could fulfil its own potential, and the research community contains people who are competent to assess this.

 While our focus is exclusively on the role of peer review in quality control, we feel it is useful at this stage to briefly discuss fairness considerations.
-Proponents of journal-solicited peer review often suggest that our current practices are the fairest method available, as a particular feature of the existing peer review process-anonymization-is vital for protecting against reviewer bias.
+Proponents of journal-solicited peer review often suggest that our current practices are the fairest method available, as a particular feature of the existing peer-review process anonymization-is vital for protecting against reviewer bias.
 However, anonymization also has downsides, as it can facilitate bullying and mercilessly harsh critique.
 Moreover, the credit incentive to put work out there depends heavily on one's name being associated with the work (Merton [1957]).
 We take no stance on anonymization.
-Our arguments instead support the following conditional claims: if anonymization is important for fairness in peer review, then an anonymized crowd-sourced peer review process would be superior to current processes; and if anonymization is unimportant, then a non-anonymized crowd-sourced peer review process would be superior.
-We can imagine experimenting with hybrid systems, for instance by mandating that new manuscripts (or new reviews) would be anonymous for an initial period of evaluation and response, before revealing the name and letting authors take credit for their contribution.
-There are a variety of ways this This is the author's accepted manuscript without copyediting, formatting, or final corrections.
-It will be published in its final form in an upcoming issue of The British Journal for the Philosophy of Science, published by The University of Chicago Press on behalf of The British Society for the Philosophy of Science.
-Include the DOI when citing or quoting: https://doi.org/10.1086/719117 Copyright 2022 The British Society for the Philosophy of Science.
-Arvan, Bright, and Heesen Jury Theorems for Peer Review could work, and experience will be the best guide in working out the details.
+Our arguments instead support the following conditional claims: if anonymization is important for fairness in peer review, then an anonymized crowd-sourced peerreview process would be superior to current processes; and if anonymization is unimportant, then a non-anonymized crowd-sourced peer-review process would be superior.
+We can imagine experimenting with hybrid systems, for instance, by mandating that new manuscripts (or new reviews) would be anonymous for an initial period of evaluation and response, before revealing the name and letting authors take credit for their contribution.
+There are a variety of ways this could work, and experience will be the best guide in working out the details.

-3 Crowd-Sourcing More Reviewers
+3. Crowd-Sourcing More Reviewers

-One notable feature of journal-solicited peer review is that paper quality is judged by a small number of evaluators.
-First, papers are often read and 'desk-rejected' by a single editor.
-Second, when papers are sent out for review, they are typically reviewed by anywhere from one to three referees.
+One notable feature of journal-solicited peer review is that article quality is judged by a small number of evaluators.
+First, articles are often read and 'desk-rejected' by a single editor.
+Second, when articles are sent out for review, they are typically reviewed by anywhere from one to three referees.
 Contrast this to the publication model already utilized in maths and physics.
-In these disciplines, it is standard for unpublished papers to be posted on individuals' professional websites and on central repositories, such as the arXiv.
-For this arXiv publication model to fully play its part in the crowd-sourced peer review system we imagine, there would have to be a disciplinary norm for peers to read and publicly evaluate new submissions.
+In these disciplines, it is standard for unpublished articles to be posted on individuals' professional websites and on central repositories, such as arXiv.
+For this arXiv publication model to fully play its part in the crowd-sourced peer-review system we imagine, there would have to be a disciplinary norm for peers to read and publicly evaluate new submissions.